dfrancis01/dfo-richt-project/README.md

 MIT](https://img.shields.io/badge/License-MIT-brightgreen.svg)](https://opensource.org/licenses/MIT)
 <!--release, build pass--> <!-- badges: end -->

-The goal of the Riparian Critical Habitat Tool (RiTCH) is to provide quantitative evidence to support the delineation of riparian Critical Habitat.
+The goal of the Riparian Critical Habitat Tool (RiCHT) is to provide quantitative evidence to support the delineation of riparian Critical Habitat.
 The tool provides an interface for a searchable database containing the current state of knowledge regarding the relationships